PolicyBrief

 Aligning SEC Regulations for the World Bank’s International Development Association Act

-This bill exempts securities from the World Bank's International Development Association from certain securities laws, under specific conditions and reporting requirements.
+This bill exempts securities issued or guaranteed by the International Development Association (IDA) from most federal securities laws while maintaining certain SEC reporting requirements.

 Maxine Waters